DGamer007/Git/Info.md

 # Info

-- Timeline tab in VSCode Sidebar will list all the Commits that have modified Currently focused File in Editor
+- In VSCode, the **Timeline** tab in the sidebar shows all commits that have modified the currently focused file.

-- Before Setting up Remote Tracking Branches / Upstream Branches, We need to fetch them using **`git fetch`** command

-- Once the Upstream branch is set, We no longer need to specify Remote-Name and Branch-Name to Push, Pull Or Fetch Commits **to/from Upstream Branch**.
+- Before setting up a remote tracking or upstream branch, it's a good practice to run `git fetch` first.
+This ensures that your local repository is synced with the remote branches and prevents potential errors if the branch hasn’t been fetched locally yet.
+Once the upstream branch is configured, you can push, pull, or fetch commits without needing to specify the remote and branch names.